 WELCOME.

 Elana graduated from Smith College with a BA in women and gender studies, emphasizing women’s history and literature.
 Her studies in gender, as well as in English literature, women’s history, and social theory inspire many of the themes explored in her work.
-She loves stories, interiors, dreams, artifacts, travel, fashion, mythology, design, times past, and the natural world.
+She loves stories, interiors, dreams, travel, fashion, mythology, design, times past, and the natural world.
 One can often find her convening with cats, plants, beetles, ants, and other creatures she encounters in her desert home.
 She will never say no to a history podcast.

 When not in her studio, Elana enjoys teaching the art and science of natural dyeing to public and private audiences in Arizona, and beyond.